-Timing: We will begin installing the new water main shortly, and expect the work to be completed in early June.
-Restoration will follow in late July.
+Timing: We will begin installing the new water main shortly, and expect the work to be completed in July.
+Final restoration will follow in August.
 Dates may change depending on weather and other factors.
 If there is any appreciable change, we will notify you.